10 Expensive Home Repair Projects You Can’t Avoid

 If you judiciously take care of your wooden deck through periodic cleaning, staining and sealing, you’ll extend its life and save money at the same time.
 However, at some point, you’re bound to replace a board or three or four due to mold, rotting or termites.

 When multiple sections are involved, opt for a total replacement, instead of replacing small portions every few years.
-In many cases, the joists below may still be in good condition and you can replace the decking itself, versus the entire structure.
-Keep in mind, it may be more expensive though if you’r hiring someone to do the job.
+In many cases, the joists below may still be in good condition and you can replace the decking itself with pressure treated wood or a composite wood decking versus the entire structure.
+Keep in mind, it may be more expensive though if you’re hiring someone to do the job.